zachlp2016/little_shop/extensions.md

 Build a Merchant leaderboard available on "/merchants" that all users can see:

+- Top 10 Merchants who sold the most items this month
-- Top 10 Merchants who sold the most items in the past month
+- Top 10 Merchants who sold the most items last month
+- Top 10 Merchants who fulfilled non-cancelled orders this month
-- Top 10 Merchants who fulfilled non-cancelled orders in the past month
+- Top 10 Merchants who fulfilled non-cancelled orders last month

 When logged in as a user: